motiondeveloper/expressions-library-template/README.md

 ### After Effects Types

-You can import After Effect's specific types such as `Comp`, `Layer`, `Color` and `Vector` from the package to properly type your expressions.
+You can import After Effect's specific types such as `Color` and `Vector` from the package to properly type your expressions.

 #### _To see all the Types and Base Objects available, see the [`expression-globals-typescript`](https://github.com/motiondeveloper/expression-globals-typescript) source code._